 And if you’re feeling ambitious, try packing your lunch, morning and afternoon snacks so that you don’t have to make any decisions about food all day while you’re at work.
 This is going to leave you with a lot more mental power to make more important decisions and allow you to say no to that office donut because you already have a snack and you know which one is going to make you feel like a rockstar after!

-8. I went for a walk everyday after dinner (sometimes not by choice…Allen).
+8. I went for a walk after dinner (sometimes not by choice…Allen).

 I found this super helpful especially when I was first starting to listen to my body.
-I actually try to do some sort of movement after every meal as it really helps me know for sure if I am full or not.
+I found doing some sort of movement or just getting out into nature after eating really helped me know for sure if I was full or not.

 Going for a walk after dinner is a simple habit to start adding and maybe this can be the only thing you start doing.
 It will be super powerful because by the time you get home you will realize you don’t actually need or want seconds because you feel good (and bonus – you’ve also hit #5 too!)